slatedocs/slate/source/includes/api/_account.md

 ### account.sendWelcomeLetter

 <script>tryit('account.sendWelcomeLetter')</script>

-Sends a welcome letter to an account's email address.
+Send a welcome email to the account's email address, giving them their password.
 If the account has no email address or is not receiving email, no error will result.

+Required Parameters: account or external_account

+####account

-Required parameter: account, a single account identifier or an array of identifiers of accounts for which to send a welcome letter.
+A single account identifier or an array of identifiers to select.
+No more than 10000 accounts may be specified in a single request.

+####external_account

+A single external ID (or an array of them if used by the site).
 No more than 10000 accounts may be specified in a single request.

 Response: On success, empty results will be returned.